MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 - :ref:`Immortal objects <immortal>`: objects that do not move around in memory: they remain physically located in one memory location forever.
 - :ref:`Reclaimable objects <reclaimable>`: the regular objects managed by the Garbage Collector.
 The Application can get notified when such object is dead.

-Although objects get a liveness nature, this is fully transparent at the Java semantic level.
-A semantically correct software assuming BON will behave exactly the same on a Java virtual machine that does not implement the three BON object natures [3]_.
+Although objects get a liveness nature, this is fully transparent for the application developer this is completely transparent to the application developer, except for the restriction that writing to an immutable object is not allowed.

 .. _immutable: